-Arkenstone planted their first vineyard blocks in 1998 being extremely careful to plant in open areas so that few native trees would have to be removed.
-Today 13 acres are farmed, surprisingly separated into 22 unique blocks based on soil types and varietal selections.
-Howell Mountain is a beautiful appellation and because of its location and elevation is a region that contains a number of pine trees.
-It is an area similar in vegetation to parts of the Sierra Nevada’s to the east that are also located around the same elevation.
-As with other Howell Mountain vineyard sites the soils are extremely rocky and parts of their vineyard are on steep slopes.
-They have been able to use a number of these rocks in their landscaping and in the actual construction of the buildings on site.
+Arkenstone planted their first vineyard blocks in 1998 choosing to plant only in open areas so that few native trees would have to be removed.
+Today 13 acres are farmed, separated into 24 unique blocks based on soil types and varietal selections.
+Howell Mountain is a beautiful appellation and because of its elevation and exposure is a region that contains a number trees and other vegetation similar to parts of the Sierra Nevada mountains to the east around the same elevation.
+As with other Howell Mountain vineyard sites the soils are extremely rocky, iron rich red in color and parts of their vineyard are on steep slopes.
+Initially the site was so rocky, large D9 tractors had to be brought in to break up the rock; over time some of these rocks have been used in their landscaping and as construction materials for select buildings on the property.

-Neighbor and good friend Robin Lail provided the original spark to get into the wine industry and in addition the Krausz’s had a farming background which certainly helps when growing and managing vineyards.
-Through Lail, well regarded soils, viticulture expert and winemaker Philippe Melka (originally from Bordeaux France) walked the property and soon helped them match specific soils to specific rootstalks and clones.
-There are currently 24 blocks planted and over the past 5 years they made wine every year but never produced it commercially.
-Philippe Melka was their consulting winemaker.
-During this time they were discovering the “sweet” spots in their vineyard as well as making minor adjustments to certain blocks by changing out clonal selections and rootstalks to better match the specific site.
+Several factors contributed to the Krausz’s growing grapes on site – they had a background in farming and neighbor and good friend Robin Lail offered encouragement and advice.
+Through Lail, well regarded soils, viticulture expert and winemaker Philippe Melka (originally from Bordeaux, France) walked the property and soon helped them match specific soils to specific varietals, rootstocks and clones.
+Philippe also served as their consulting winemaker in the early years.
+Arkenstone did not produce any of their own bottled wines during their first five years of production.
+During this time they were identifying the “sweet” spots in their vineyard as well as making minor adjustments to certain blocks by changing out clonal selections and rootstocks to better match the specific site.

-This is a winery that has the luxury of time to do things properly with the focus being on quality.
-As a result their first vintage dates from 2006, 8 years after their vineyards were planted.
-Their vineyards are farmed organically and managed sustainability and have been since the beginning.
+Their first vintage dates from 2006, eight years after their vineyards were planted.
+Their vineyards are farmed organically and managed sustainability.

 Update: We re-tasted this wine in 2015 after it had a number more years of age – the color of the wine in the glass looks like a wine of much younger age.
 The bouquet has some age reflected in the aromas however this wine is just as balanced as when we first tried it.
 The tannins have held up well.
 They are delicate; both wood and fruit tannins and linger softly for some time on the finish.

-The 2012 Obsidian shows pronounced and deep dark aromatics – initially with nuances of cigar smoke.
-For a young wine it shows beautiful balance with a long finish – with nuances of mocha and toasted oak that lingers.
+The 2012 Arkenstone Obsidian shows pronounced and deep dark aromatics – initially with nuances of cigar smoke.
+For a young wine it offers beautiful balance with a long finish – with nuances of mocha and toasted oak that lingers.